austinchitmon/personal-site/blog/hello-blog.md

     ```json
     {
       "files": [
-        "blog/hello-blog.md"
+        {
+          "fileName": "hello-blog.md",
+          "title": "Hello Blog",
+          "subtitle": "Testing blog post, please ignore.
+Explains how populating this blog works.",
+          "date": "2025-08-26T05:00:00.000Z",
+          "tags": [
+            "markdown",
+            "angular",
+            "obsidian",
+            "node"
           ]
         }
+      ]
+    }
     ```

 1. Navigate to `/chittyblog`
-2. A service in the `ChittylogContainerComponent` will iterate through the `manifest.json` filename list, generating links for each of the markdown files.
+2. A service in the `ChittylogContainerComponent` will iterate through the `manifest.json` filename list, generating `p-card` elements for each of the Markdown files.
+It will display the title, subtitle, date posted, and other content all in the card!
 1. Click one of the links in the list to open the Markdown file.
 1. :white_check_mark: Success!